AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-op-saturation.md

 ---
 description: Adjust saturation.
 Changes the saturation of each visible pixel of the layer or composite image.
-seo-description: Adjust saturation.
-Changes the saturation of each visible pixel of the layer or composite image.
-seo-title: op_saturation
 solution: Experience Manager
 title: op_saturation
-uuid: 5e987841-0c3b-4f68-96b1-fad8757f3402
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---